crashinvaders/gdx-vfx/README.md

 LibGDX flexible post processing visual effects.
 The library is based on [libgdx-contribs-postprocessing](https://github.com/manuelbua/libgdx-contribs/tree/master/postprocessing), with lots of improvements, aim on stability and to provide lightweight integration with comfortable effect extensions.

-Work is in progress, some official backends are still not tested/not supported.
+Work is in progress, some official backends are not stable yet.
 More effects to be implemented and included in the standard library package.

+_If you need GWT support, please [read this section](#gwt-integration)._

 # Demo